XAMLU/one-day-intro/Modules/Module1.md

     ![ImageLabel](./Images/MOD01_2017-10-26_10_31_56.png)

+    You will see two files added to the `Views` folder - `ShellPage.xaml` and `ShellPage.xaml.cs`.

+    > You may have to expand the `ShellPage.xaml` files to see the other - `ShellPage.xaml.cs` is known as the "code-behind" for the xaml file.

-8. Replace the default grid with the following XAML code:
+8. Open the `ShellPage.xaml` file and replace the default grid with the following XAML code:

     ```xml
     <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">